spotify/helios/docs/authentication.md

 This document details how to configure your Helios installation to authenticate requests between the Helios CLI and the Helios masters/cluster.

+The support for authentication in Helios is pluggable; the specific scheme used by an installation can be controlled based on the arguments that Helios is started with.
+New authentication schemes can be added to Helios via implementing a handful of Java interfaces, packaging your plugin as a jar, and supplying the path to that JAR in an argument when starting the Helios cluster.

+Helios comes with support for the [crtauth protocol][], which is in use internally at Spotify, but users of Helios are free to choose any other scheme.

 # TODOs for this document

-- configuration needed to setup master to require authentication
-  - make sure authentication can be enabled based on client version header, to apply to versions >= some value and/or completely
-- add notion of schemes
-- link to how to setup https for helios masters
+- link to how to setup HTTPS for Helios masters

 ## Authentication flow

-*Note that since all authentication requires clients to send some sort of credentials over the wire to the Helios masters, you should first configure your Helios clusters to use HTTPS*
+*Note that since all authentication requires clients to send some sort of credentials over the wire to the Helios masters, you should first configure your Helios clusters to use HTTPS.*

-When configured to do so, the Helios master(s) will respond to any unauthenticated request with a `HTTP 401 Unauthorized` status code in the response.
+When configured to do so, the Helios master will respond to any unauthenticated request with a `HTTP 401 Unauthorized` status code in the response.
 The master will set the `WWW-Authenticate` header in the response with the configured scheme for the client to use.

 When the client receives this response status code, it will look for a plugin registered for the given scheme.
-The Helios CLI will have support for the [`crtauth`][] scheme built in, but additional schemes can be added to the CLI by doing ... *TODO*.
+The Helios CLI has support for the [`crtauth`][] scheme built in, but additional schemes can be added to the CLI by doing ... *TODO*.